tonsky/tonsky.github.io/_posts/2023-04-26-humble-state.md

 This is both good and bad: it works, but it’s kinda backward (you wouldn’t want to write your UI this way).

 It also creates very confusing “owning” semantics.
 Like, who should “unmount” the `body` in that case?
-Padding?
-Dynamic?
-Neither of them, because `body` technically outlives them both.
-But then, they have no way of knowing this.
+Should it be `padding`?
+Or `dynamic`?
+Actually, it can be neither of them, because `body` outlives them both, and they have no way of knowing this.

 Why is it a problem?
 Stateful components.
 If I throw away and re-create the text field, for example, it’ll lose selection, cursor position, scroll position, etc. Not good.

-Funny enough, in current implementation text fields ask you to hold their state for them because they have no place to put it reliably.
+Funnily enough, current implementation of text field asks you to hold its state because it has nowhere to put it reliably.

 But overall, we managed to get quite far with this approach and polish some stateful components, so I don’t consider it a waste.